 Please complete your condition report and return it to the Welcome Center within five (5) days after the commencement of your lease.
 This list will be used to correct any problems at the start of your lease and to prevent an incorrect charge for damages that were present when you accepted possession of your apartment.
 This helps protect your security deposit money.
-The Foxridge maintenance staff has up to 30 days to address the issues noted on the condition report.
+The Hethwood maintenance staff has up to 30 days to address the issues noted on the condition report.
 Any emergencies will be taken care of immediately.
-If the condition report is not received within the five (5) days after commencement of the lease, Foxridge assumes the apartment and furniture (if applicable) are in perfect condition.
+If the condition report is not received within the five (5) days after commencement of the lease, Hethwood assumes the apartment and furniture (if applicable) are in perfect condition.

 Your lease is a legal agreement.
-It indicates what you can legally expect from Foxridge and what Foxridge can expect from you.
+It indicates what you can legally expect from Hethwood and what Hethwood can expect from you.
 In the lease you have agreed to rent for a specific length of time.
 You cannot arbitrarily reduce the term of the lease by moving.
 Quite fairly, we have the right to take legal action for damages and rent arising from a premature move or if the proper notice has not been given.
 However, providing advance notice does not automatically release a resident from lease obligations during the lease term.
 If you find that you must move contact the Welcome Center as soon as possible.
 We will help you by explaining your obligations and possible alternatives.
 Additional information is included in Appendix 1.

 We will always give reasonable notice of the intent to enter an apartment except in cases of emergency, resident-requested services, condition reports, newsletter notification of filter changes, or in the event it is impractical to do so.

 No soliciting or handbill distribution is permitted in the community.
 “No Soliciting”